Google Ads Conversion Tracking Using Google Tag Manager (2025 New Interface)

 Macro-Conversions

 A macro-conversion is the primary goal, the most valuable action a user can take.
-These are the behaviors that occur in the Convert/Complete stage of the journey, such as a completed purchase or a submitted “Contact Us” form.
-Because these actions directly generate revenue or qualified leads, they are the actions that Google’s bidding algorithms should be optimized for.
+These are the behaviours that occur in the Convert/Complete stage of the journey, such as a completed purchase or a submitted “Contact Us” form.
+Because these actions directly generate revenue or qualified leads, they are the actions that Google’s bidding algorithms should be optimised for.
 This strategic concept maps directly to a critical technical setting in Google Ads.
 When setting up a conversion action, macro-conversions should almost always be configured as “Primary” actions .
-This explicitly tells Google’s Smart Bidding to find more people who are likely to perform this high-value action, aligning the campaign’s optimization directly with the core business objective.
+This explicitly tells Google’s Smart Bidding to find more people who are likely to perform this high-value action, aligning the campaign’s optimisation directly with the core business objective.

 Micro-Conversions

 A micro-conversion is a valuable secondary action that indicates a user is moving through the Review stage of their journey.
-These are important engagement behaviors that often precede a macro-conversion.
+These are important engagement behaviours that often precede a macro-conversion.
 Examples include signing up for a newsletter, downloading a case study, watching a product demo video, or adding an item to a cart.
 While these actions are valuable signals of interest, they are not the ultimate goal.
-Optimizing a campaign for newsletter signups could inadvertently de-prioritize the more valuable goal of actual sales.
+Optimising a campaign for newsletter signups could inadvertently de-prioritise the more valuable goal of actual sales.
 Therefore, micro-conversions should typically be set as “Secondary” actions in Google Ads.
 This allows the marketer to track and observe these important engagements, and use them to answer behavioural KPQs like “Which content keeps visitors engaged longest?”, without having them influence the primary bidding strategy.
-This distinction prevents the algorithm from optimizing for a lower-value goal at the expense of the one that truly drives the business forward.
+This distinction prevents the algorithm from optimising for a lower-value goal at the expense of the one that truly drives the business forward.

 The first critical step in the technical setup happens inside the Google Ads platform, not Google Tag Manager.
 This is where the “goal” or “conversion action” is defined.
 By following the strategic principles outlined above, each setting chosen in this section will be a deliberate, informed decision.